SportsFootballKansas City Chiefs

 Posted

-There is plenty of offensive firepower coming back.
+But there is plenty of offensive firepower coming back.

-The team kept two quarterbacks on their active roster, Patrick Mahomes, the all-everything leader of the team and Gardner Minshew.
+The team kept two quarterbacks on their active roster: Patrick Mahomes, the all-everything leader of the team, and Gardner Minshew.

-The Chiefs have plenty of wide receivers for Patrick Mahomes to choose from, including Rashee Rice, Hollywood Brown, JuJu Smith-Schuster and Xavier Worthy.
+The Chiefs have plenty of wide receivers for Mahomes to choose from, including Rashee Rice, Hollywood Brown, JuJu Smith-Schuster and Xavier Worthy.

 Travis Kelce, fresh off a successful marriage proposal to Taylor Swift, will likely be among Mahomes' favorite targets in the team's passing offense.